 When ready, salt and pepper to taste.

 You can serve the soup in individual bowls if you wish.
-Add the bread and 1/4 cup of cheese per bowl on top.
-Broil on high for 5 minutes or you can just let people serve themselves.
+Add the toasted bread and 1/4 cup of cheese per bowl on top.
+Broil on high for 5 minutes.
+Or you can serve the soup in a big pot and just let people serve themselves.

 Serve immediately maybe with some French wine.
 I used Famille Bogrier Vouvre Chenin Blanc white wine, a very lovely wine from France.